trustyai-explainability/reference/db-connection/README.md

 1) Install the MariaDB Operator
 2) In the MariaDB Operator Page:
    1) From the MariaDbOperators page, create a default MariadbOperator
-   2) From the MariaDbOperators page, create a default MariaDB.
+   2) From the MariaDbOperators page, create a default MariaDB (in the MariaDB tab of MariaDbOperators page).
-      1) Observe the default values for the following fields:
+   3) While creating the MariaDB, observe the default values for the following fields of the yaml:
          * `database`
          * `username`